+Disney+ launched in UK on 19 November 2019 and is growing with each passing month, adding new titles to its library.
 Highlights include original show The Mandalorian and long-running series The Simpsons, as well as several Marvel and Star Wars blockbusters.
-Subscriptions to Disney+ in the UK cost £5.99 a month or £59.99 for an entire year.
+Subscriptions to Disney+ in UK cost £7.99/month or £79.90 for an entire year.
+Read on to find more about how the service works and which content is available to stream.

 Disney announced plans for its own streaming service Disney+ back in 2017.
 It joins an increasingly crowded marketplace, dominated by Netflix globally but with plenty of other newer competitors, including Apple TV+ and HBO Max.